-Do you eat with the seasons, following local growing patterns?
+Do you consciously try to eat with the seasons, following local growing patterns and choosing fruit and vegetables when they are at their natural best?
 Or, like so many of us, have you lost touch with nature and the natural growing cycle of our food?
+If you have, it’s not surprising.
+It takes a bit of effort to eat seasonally these days.

 I have noticed in my lifetime, a distinct change in the availability of fruit and vegetables throughout the year.
 Now you can find almost any fruit and vegetable all year round if you look hard enough (and are prepared to pay a little bit more).
 And yet, in spite of this, when I quiz my naturopathic clients about their food intake I often find it is lacking in variety.
 The shopping basket is filled with the same four or five fruits and vegetables, week in week out.
 Lunch is a choice between one or two recurrent options.
 Does this sound familiar to you?